Rolls-Royce to sell commercial marine business to Norway's Kongsberg

-(Reuters) - Rolls-Royce Holdings (RR.L) said it would sell its loss-making commercial marine business to Kongsberg Gruppen ASA (KOG.OL) for an enterprise value of 500 million pounds ($661 million).
+July 6 (Reuters) - Rolls-Royce Holdings said it would sell its loss-making commercial marine business to Kongsberg Gruppen ASA for an enterprise value of 500 million pounds ($661 million).

 The sale of the business, which has about 3,600 employees, mostly based in the Nordic region, will generate net proceeds of around 350 million to 400 million pounds, Rolls-Royce said on Friday. bit.ly/2KNqtjW